The Tikkun HaYam Team

 Rabbi Ed Rosenthal

 Shayna Cohen is a PADI Master Scuba Diver Trainer, an SSI Century 100 Instructor, and #theseahugger.
-Born in Hawai’i, growing up snorkeling and freediving, it is no surprise that Shayna is a marine conservation maniac.
+Born in Hawai’i, growing up snorkeling and freediving, it is no surprise that Shayna is a marine conservation fanatic.
 She originally obtained her SCUBA certification to complete fisheries management research in Turks and Caicos.
 With a Bachelor's Degree in Biology from Grinnell College, Shayna spent some time sneaking marine conservation into her lesson plans as an educator before deciding that teaching SCUBA is the best way to create marine stewards.
-While working as a SCUBA instructor, dive guide, and Conservation Co-Coordinator at Rainbow Reef Dive Center in Key Largo, Shayna shared the wonders of the underwater world with hundreds of divers, pulled hundreds of pounds of debris from the water, and volunteered her time and skills with numerous environmental organizations.
-In 2017 she relocated to Tampa to expand Tikkun HaYam to new depths.
+Before joining Tikkun HaYam in 2018, Shayna worked as a SCUBA instructor, dive guide, and Conservation Co-Coordinator at Rainbow Reef Dive Center in Key Largo.
+Shayna has shared the wonders of the underwater world with hundreds of divers, pulled hundreds of pounds of debris from the water, and volunteered her time and skills with numerous environmental organizations.

 Ally's Way Captain